AshwinKumar2001/basic_banking/README.md

-# the-sparks-foundation
+# A Sparks Foundation Task
 Sparks Foundation Internship Project : Basic Banking System
-A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
-A dummy user can also be created.
+This Web application can be used to transfer money between 2 users or add new users with their correspoding information.

 Stack used -
 Front-end : HTML, CSS, Bootstrap & Javascript